 No matter how awesome you are as a mobile app development agency you’re just not going to get everything right first time.
 You’re also probably not going to be able to deliver all the features your client wants, within the budget they have to spend and the timescale you’re presented with.
 The clients going to be very very focused on the first delivery point, getting the mobile app live.
 That’s natural.
 But your job is to coach them to think longer term.
 Get them to think about the MVP, and getting them to build the backlog creates the mind-set that this is an ongoing project.
 The first phase is version 1.
 This means you get them thinking early about the ongoing phases of releases as well as the promotion of the app.

 Making sure that there is good data coming from the app is also critical.
-Using data & analytics to know how the app is performing particularly focusing on recency, frequency, duration and lifespan.
+In addition to crash reporting & diagnostics, using data & analytics to know how the app is performing particularly focusing on recency, frequency, duration and lifespan.
 Getting your client to predict up front what is the expected “Norm” and tracking variance from that will help your and your client prioritize the remedial work that will be needed to get the app downloaded, used, and reused frequently.

 Bonus Question – Question 21